Sally Hamwee, Baroness Hamwee: House of Lords

 Hamwee was appointed a Life Peer in 1991.
 Since April 2021 she has chaired the Justice and Home Affairs Select Committee.
 Other committees on which she has sat include European Union Select Committee, Joint Committee on Human Rights, EU Justice Sub-Committee, EU Security and Justice Sub-Committee, Central / Local Government Relations Select Committee, Economic Affairs Select Committee and Secondary Legislation Scrutiny Committee.
 She has also sat on committees examining adoption legislation, the Inquiries Act 2005 and the Inheritance and Trustees’ Powers Bill.

 She was the Liberal Democrat spokesperson in the Lords on Home Affairs 2009-2021, spokesperson on Immigration 2017-2021 and spokesperson on Local Government (Local Government; Environment, Transport and Regions; Communities and Local Government) 1991-2009.

 Other public and third sector roles

-Hamwee has been a Trustee of the Rose Theatre in Kingston-upon-Thames since 2009, and a Trustee of Safer London – which aims to give young people the opportunity to live free from exposure to gangs, exploitation and crime – since 2014.
+Hamwee has been a Trustee of Safer London – which aims to give young people the opportunity to live free from exposure to gangs, exploitation and crime – since 2014.
 She is also on the advisory board of Missing People, a Patron of PAC-UK post-adoption services and a Vice-President of the Town and Country Planning Association.

-Previous positions include Chair of Refuge domestic violence charity, President of the Town and Country Planning Association, Vice-President of the Chartered Institute of Environmental Health, board member of Parents for Children adoption agency and legal adviser to The Simon Community homelessness charity.
+Previous positions include Trustee of the Rose Theatre Kingston, Chair of Refuge domestic violence charity, President of the Town and Country Planning Association, Vice-President of the Chartered Institute of Environmental Health, board member of Parents for Children adoption agency and legal adviser to The Simon Community homelessness charity.